saibaba/pkgcloud_salt_demo/README.md

 Sample
 ======

-Copy mainsalt.js to this directory
+Copy sdemo.js, top.sls, and webserver.sls to this directory

 Help
 ----

-nodejs mainsalt.js
+nodejs sdemo.js

 Example Run
 ===========

 The demo script creates a VM, and installs apache2 by injecting salt config and then running masterless salt minion command inside VM.

 Delete VM from your account later to avoid charges.

 1) Create a public/private key pair (make sure permissons are 600 for private key file).